pySRURGS/residency_match/README.md

 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)

 This software simulates the medical residency match.

-## Default settings
-- 10 specialties
-- For each specialty there are 10 programs
-- The ratio of applicants to programs is 1 to 1
+It does so by spawning 10 randomly generated specialties, and for each specialty it generates 10 programs.
+Each specialty has a typical number of spots per program, which is randomly assigned a value between 1 and 50.
+The number of applicants is forced to equal the number of program spots.

 ## Getting Started